5 Benefits of Incorporating a Day of Service in Your Company

 - Fulfillment: Martin Luther King Jr. said, “Life’s most persistent and urgent question is, ‘What are you doing for others?’ ” As you plan your next day of service, bring stakeholders together to design the most meaningful and impactful activities.
 Engaging with your workforce and community can produce a win for all.

-The right business degree—such as a Master of Business Administration (MBA) or an MS in Management—can provide the tools you need to create an effective day of service volunteer program for your business.
+The right business degree—such as a Master of Business Administration (MBA)—can provide the tools you need to create an effective day of service volunteer program for your business.
 And the best business schools build an ethos of service into their framework, too.
 Each October, Walden University students, faculty, staff and alumni observe Global Days of Service, which offers volunteer opportunities from Gdansk, Poland, to Baltimore.
 As you review online graduate degree programs, consider an online master’s in business that places an emphasis on social change, innovation, and entrepreneurship.
 Then get ready to change lives.

 Walden University is an accredited institution offering a Master of Business Administration (MBA) degree program online and a wide range of specializations.
 Expand your career potential and earn your degree using a convenient, flexible learning platform that fits your busy life.